thegrafico/resume/readme.md

  *Important note:
-    If you can read this note mean that the only tab with responsive design is index.html
+    If you can read this mean that the only tab with responsive design is index.html